 Although a number of medications are effective in the treatment of both RA and PsA, trials involving some classes of biologic agents indicate that patients with RA and PsA can also experience markedly different responses to some drug classes.
 Treatment of the different elements of psoriatic arthritis includes coordinated intervention to address the major domains of the disease, including peripheral and axial arthritis, enthesitis, dactylitis, and skin and nail involvement.
 (See "Clinical manifestations and diagnosis of psoriatic arthritis".)

 The treatment of PsA, including peripheral and axial arthritis, enthesitis, and dactylitis, is discussed in this topic review.
 The treatment of psoriatic skin and nail involvement, the clinical manifestations and diagnosis of PsA, and the pathogenesis of PsA are presented separately.
-(See "Treatment of psoriasis" and "Nail psoriasis" and "Clinical manifestations and diagnosis of psoriatic arthritis" and "Pathogenesis of psoriatic arthritis".)
+(See "Treatment of psoriasis in adults" and "Nail psoriasis" and "Clinical manifestations and diagnosis of psoriatic arthritis" and "Pathogenesis of psoriatic arthritis".)

 MANAGEMENT PRINCIPLES AND PRETREATMENT INTERVENTIONS — The approach to treatment includes therapy for both musculoskeletal disease, including peripheral and axial arthritis, enthesitis, and dactylitis, and disease of the skin and nails, and is aimed at controlling inflammation and preventing discomfort and damage [1,2].
 More than one type of musculoskeletal involvement, and frequently cutaneous involvement, often occur in individual patients.
 General principles of treatment for psoriatic arthritis (PsA) include: